tigonguyen/bitbybit-infra/README.md

-# BiteBytes Infrastructure
+# DevOpsita Infrastructure

-This repository manages the infrastructure and deployment configurations for BiteBytes - an IT skills learning platform starting with touch typing fundamentals.
+This repository manages the infrastructure and deployment configurations for DevOpsita - a DevOps career training platform focusing on hands-on practice and real-world skills.

 ## 🚀 Quick Start for New Context Windows
 - **[PROJECT_GUIDE.md](./PROJECT_GUIDE.md)** - Essential overview for AI assistants